CHALLENGE – TERMS AND CONDITIONS

 Qualifying for the CUBE Challenge is not dependent on purchasing a ticket for the CUBE Tech Fair which also does not increase the chances of being selected.

 2a) Formal application criteria:

 The prize shall be awarded to a startup.
+That means that the prize goes to a legal entity, not to a natural person.
 The startup must not be dependent on any industry partners (i.e. must not be a subsidiary company of a company in the industry or represent any significant industry holding).
 In the event of doubt, the EU Commission’s definition of small and mid-sized companies shall apply (see the Commission’s recommendation dated 6 May 2003 regarding the definition of micro-enterprises as well as small and mid-sized companies (2003/361/EC)).

 2b) Substantive application criteria:

 The startup’s activities must be in the field of digitisation of the industry.
 This means that the company has products, solutions, hardware or software and/or a business model for the digitisation of the industry.
 Industry here refers to agriculture and food tech (guiding issue CUBE 2016/17), digital health and life science, manufacturing and machinery plus infrastructure and interconnectivity.
 The service offering of the startup must possess a degree of maturity that enables it to be implemented in the industry, at least in a test project.

 Participants must provide sufficient, comprehensible information to be able to meet the application criteria.
 This data must contain, in addition to general company information, details of the business (a description of the services offered by the business as a solution to an issue, the product, market, competition and unique market position).